Structured Channel Estimation for RIS-Assisted THz Communications: Simulation Results

-Figure \ref{fig:a_complexity} shows the complexity comparison of our proposed HDR algorithm and the state-of-the-art KRF and LS methods \cite{Gilderlan_2021}, in terms of floating-point operations.
-Exploiting the inherent factorization structure and modeling it as a higher-order tensor help to reduce the overall complexity of the problem.
-The HDR method has almost the same computational complexity as the LS method \cite{Gilderlan_2021} for different numbers of RIS elements.
-The HDR method outperforms the KRF method \cite{Gilderlan_2021} and, for instance, with 2500 RIS elements has two times less computational complexity.
+\fa{Figure \ref{fig:a_complexity} depicts a complexity comparison of our proposed HDR algorithm with the TenRICE \cite{GherekhlooK_2021}, KRF, and LS methods \cite{Gilderlan_2021}.} Exploiting the inherent factorization structure and modeling it as a higher-order tensor help to reduce the overall complexity. \fa{The HDR method has almost the same computational complexity as the LS method \cite{Gilderlan_2021} for different numbers of RIS elements but outperforms the TenRICE \cite{GherekhlooK_2021}, and the KRF \cite{Gilderlan_2021} methods.}